Fire

 Chloride and soot removal

-In the event of a fire, during the burning process – in the hot phase of the materials – irritating, toxic gases, vapors, and atomized solid material parts are generated and released in high concentration. (carbon monoxide CO, carbon dioxide CO2, hydrogen chloride HCL – condensed hydrochloric acid, acrolein and hydrogen cyanide HCN)
+In the event of a fire, during combustion – in the hot phase of the materials – irritating, toxic gases, vapors, atomized solid material parts are generated and released in high concentration.

 Chemical and mechanical chloride and soot removal